wmconnell/MakeChangeProject/README.md

 ### For this program, I used two classes in eclipse.
 One for the program itself and one as a sandbox for experimenting with code.

 ## What I learned
 ### While building this program, I learned that it can be very difficult to establish the logic for what seems like simple calculations.
-I also learned how to nest if states in if statements and in for loops.
-And most importantly, I gained much experience troubleshooting my code.
+I also learned how to nest if statements in if statements and in for loops.
+And most importantly, I gained a ton of experience troubleshooting my code.